drodriguezol/foundations-of-data-science-activities/README.md

   The `LabelEncoder()` from scikit-learn is a helpful tool for transforming categorical labels into numeric codes.
 This method is often used to prepare data for machine learning models when there are ordinal relationships between categories.

+# Data Validation: The Why and What

+Validating data is crucial for making sound business decisions and improving the performance of complex models, as it helps identify and correct errors, ensuring data accuracy.
+During validation, data professionals check for consistency in data format, range, and type, ensuring that all entries adhere to the same standards.
+# Joining Data and the Importance of Validation

+Joining involves augmenting data by incorporating values from other datasets, similar to a chef adding more ingredients to a recipe.
+Before joining datasets, validation is essential to ensure that the formatting and data entries align, and that the data types are compatible, just as a chef would ensure the consistency and taste of new ingredients match the existing ones.